 Q. How do I file a complaint or a grievance?

 A complaint or concern should be filed by filling out the MCU Concern and Resolution form.

-A grievance should be filed by filling out the \underline{MCU} $\underline{Grievance\ form.}$
+A grievance should be filed by filling out the MCU Grievance form.

-For concerns about racial discrimination including discrimination on the basis of race, color, or national origin, please review the Title VI policy and if applicable, submit a complaint as directed.
+For concerns about racial discrimination including discrimination based on race, color, or national origin, please review the Title VI policy and if applicable, submit a complaint as directed.